-The following marital threats are by no means an exhaustive list, rather just a spring board to begin the conversation.
-As we begin to look deeper into our own marriages, I feel confident in our ability to add numerous additional threats to the list.
+The following marriage challenges are by no means an exhaustive list, rather just a spring board to begin the conversation.
+As we begin to look deeper into our own marriages, I feel confident in our ability to add numerous additional threats and challenges to the list.

 1. Overscheduled/Overcommitted Lives